nazwhale/snakers-academy/README.md

 cd snakers-academy
 ruby play.rb
 ```
+### What next?

+If you need some guidance on what approach to take, check out this [plan of action](https://github.com/nazwhale/snakers-academy/blob/master/plan_of_action.md) I've sketched out.

 Once you have a working snake game, see if you can complete some of the challenges listed [here](https://github.com/nazwhale/snakers-academy/blob/master/challenges.md) 🐍